Adaptive Rowing

-Adaptive rowing for: arm and leg amputees, quadriplegics, hemiplegics, and the elderly.
+rowing for arm amputees, leg amputees, quadriplegics, hemiplegics, and the elderly.

-The FrontRower™ forward-facing rowing system accommodates many upper body disabilities.
+The Frontrower™ forward-facing rowing system accommodates many disabilities.
 It can be used by able-bodied and disabled rowers alike, (making it fit in with the concept of "universal design").

-The FrontRower™ uses the power of any two limbs to row and steer the boat.
+The Frontrower™ uses the power of any two limbs to row and steer the boat.
 For hand, arm or shoulder disabilities, the rower uses his legs.
 For leg disabilities, the rower uses her arms.
 Or you can use one arm and one leg.
-The disabled arm and leg can be on the same side side of the body (hemiplegia), although this requires rerouting one of the leg power ropes.
-The FrontRower™ also accommodates localized weakness allowing partial use or range of motion in the weak areas.
+The disabled arm and leg can be on the same side side of the body (hemiplegia).
+This requires rerouting one of the leg power ropes to the opposite side.
+The Frontrower™ also accommodates localized weakness allowing partial use or range of motion in the weak areas.

-The FrontRower™ has a forward facing position making everything easier and safer and eliminating the need to twist around to see where you are going.
+The Frontrower's forward-facing position makes everything easier and safer and eliminates the need to twist around to see where you are going.

-Some adaptive rowing programs are oriented toward racing, and use "conventional" equipment that will meet the rules specified by the Adaptive Rowing Commission of the international rowing federation (FISA) and the United States Rowing Association.
-This disabilities classification system assumes that all rowers have the use of their hands, arms, and shoulders, and the qualifying physical disabilities are in the trunk or legs.
+Some adaptive rowing programs are oriented toward racing, and use "conventional" equipment that will meet the rules specified by the Adaptive Rowing Commission of the international rowing federation (FISA).
+The Frontrower™ does not conform to these rules, and is not intended as a replacement for conventional equipment in racing oriented rowing programs.

-The FrontRower™ forward-facing rowing system accommodates many upper body disabilities.
+The Frontrower™ forward-facing rowing system accommodates many disabilities.
 It can be used by able-bodied and disabled rowers alike, (making it fit in with the concept of "universal design").

-The FrontRower™ uses the power of any two limbs to row and steer the boat.
+The Frontrower™ uses the power of any two limbs to row and steer the boat.
 For hand, arm or shoulder disabilities, the rower uses his legs.
 For leg disabilities, the rower uses her arms.
 Or you can use one arm and one leg.
-The disabled arm and leg can be on the same side side of the body (hemiplegia), although this requires rerouting one of the leg power ropes.
-The FrontRower™ also accommodates localized weakness allowing partial use or range of motion in the weak areas.
+The disabled arm and leg can be on the same side side of the body (hemiplegia).
+This requires rerouting one of the leg power ropes to the opposite side.
+The Frontrower™ also accommodates localized weakness allowing partial use or range of motion in the weak areas.

-The FrontRower™ has a forward facing position making everything easier and safer and eliminating the need to twist around to see where you are going.
+The Frontrower's forward-facing position makes everything easier and safer and eliminates the need to twist around to see where you are going.

 Rowing for Elders